• Skip to main content

 medela milk storage bottles

-These bottles are BPA-free bottles can go directly in the freezer to store (skipping the part where you have to transfer to a bag) and bonus points- If you have a Medela pump, you can also pump right into these bottles saving you time!
+These bottles are BPA-free bottles that can go directly in the freezer to store (skipping the part where you have to transfer to a bag) bonus points- If you have a Medela pump, you can also pump right into these bottles saving you time!

 These bottles would be perfect for the beginning of your breastfeeding journey when you aren’t necessarily pumping as much.
 They only go up to 2.7 ounces but they are a good option for when you aren’t pumping as much.

-You can buy a 12 pack for $15 on Amazon
+You can buy a 12-pack for $15 on Amazon

 Matyz Widemouth Freezer Bottles